peterdemin/peterdemin.github.io/content/python-serializator.md

 </fields>
 ```

 That easy!
-All generators are pluggable and customizable.
+Well, I'll need to find a way to make generators extendable.
 But at this point we looked at simplistic example of one entity.

 # More complex example